erkarsc/DynamicLabelPropagation/README.md

 # DynamicLabelPropagation
-Dynamic label propagation ML algorithm implemented in Rust
+Dynamic label propagation ML algorithm implemented in Rust.
+Algorithm as described in the following paper:
+Wang, Bo and Tu, Zhuowen and Tsotsos, John."Dynamic Label Propagation for Semi-supervised Multi-class Multi-label Classification."
+Proceedings of the ICCV, 2013.